switzersc/diary/readme.md

 # Diary

-Chrome brwoser extention for posting formated event data to a shared Google Calendar.
+Chrome browser extension for posting formmated event data to a shared Google Calendar.